 You may think that a bad taste in the mouth can only arise due to a condition present in the mouth.
 However, an unpleasant taste in the mouth may also be an indication of a stomach-related issue.

 - Gastroesophageal reflux disease (GERD): This is a disease caused by frequent acid reflux.
 When the acid that is required for digestion moves up to your esophagus, you may be able to sense a sour or bitter taste.
 This causes an unpleasant taste in the mouth and even bad breath.

 4. It May Be Due To Hormonal Changes

 Certain hormonal changes that occur in various stages of life can cause changes in your sense of taste.
 This may be more prominent in women than men.
-Some of the common hormonal changes that cause an unpleasant taste in the mouth are as follows:
+Some

 - Pregnancy: Pregnancy is a period in which a woman undergoes the most number of changes, including changes in the hormones.
 Therefore, during the first trimester, it is common among pregnant women to experience a bitter taste in their mouth.
 The sense of taste is altered due to the increase in hormones.4